danijuniordev/zanao-personal/README.md

 * The website has been tested changing the sizes and using navigation bar on follow browsers: Chrome, Microsoft Edge, Opera, Firefox, Safari.
 * For mobile testing, Google Chrome DevTools were utilized, and additional testing was conducted on a personal iPhone 11 Pro.
 * Responsive design has been implemented and tested on standard screen sizes using the device toolbar in Google Chrome DevTools.
+* All links in the navigation bar have been tested and are functioning perfectly.
+* All links in the footer of the page have been tested and are functioning perfectly.
 * On the contact page, on the form had been checked:
   1. Not accepted has been flagged for missing information.
   2. The email input only accepts the email format.